Enforcement at the Airport

-What types of law enforcement officers could I encounter at the airport and at the border?
+What types of law enforcement officers could I encounter when entering or leaving the United States?

 If I am entering the U.S. with valid travel papers, can law enforcement officers stop and search me?

-Generally, customs officers may stop, detain, and search any person or item at the border.
+Generally, customs officers may stop people at the border to determine whether they are admissible to the United States, and they may search people’s belongings for contraband.
 This is true even if there is nothing suspicious about you or your luggage.
 The government believes this authority to search without individualized suspicion extends to searches of electronic devices such as laptops and cell phones, but that is a contested legal issue.
-Officers, however, may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.
+Officers may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.

-Can law enforcement officers ask questions about my immigration status?
+Can border officers ask questions about my immigration status?

-Customs officers have the authority to ask your immigration status when you are entering or returning to the United States or leaving the country.
-They have the power to determine whether non-U.S. citizens and lawful permanent residents have the right to enter the country.
-If you are a U.S. citizen and you have presented a valid passport, you do not have to answer officers’ questions, although refusing to answer routine questions about the nature and purpose of your travel could result in delay and/or further inspection.
-If you are a lawful permanent resident, we recommend you answer officers’ questions.
-If you are a non-citizen visa holder, you may be denied entry into the United States if you refuse to answer officers’ questions.
-Officers, however, may not select you for questioning based on your religion, race, national origin, gender, ethnicity, or political beliefs.
-If you are told you cannot enter the country and you fear you might be persecuted or tortured if you are sent back to the country from which you traveled, you may tell the customs officer about your fear and ask for asylum.
+Customs officers have the authority to ask your immigration status in order to determine whether you have the right to enter the country.
+If you are a U.S. citizen, you need only answer questions establishing your identity and citizenship, although refusing to answer routine questions about the nature and purpose of your travel could result in delay and/or further inspection.
+If you are a lawful permanent resident (LPR) who has maintained your status, you only have to answer questions establishing your identity and permanent residency.
+Refusal to answer other questions will likely cause delay, but officials may not deny you entry into the United States for failure to answer other questions.
+If you are a non-citizen visa holder or visitor, you may be denied entry into the United States if you refuse to answer officers’ questions.
+Officers may not select you for questioning based on your religion, race, national origin, gender, ethnicity, or political beliefs.
+If you are told you cannot enter the country and you fear you might be persecuted or tortured if you are sent back to the country from which you traveled, you should tell the customs officer about your fear and ask for asylum.